The top 12 glaucoma questions asked by patients to their eye doctors.

 - Maintain good oral health

-If you have been diagnosed with glaucoma, or have a high risk of developing this disease, schedule an appointment with your eye doctor for a comprehensive evaluation of your vision and ocular health.
+If you have been diagnosed with glaucoma, or have a high risk of developing this disease, schedule an appointment with an eye doctor for a comprehensive evaluation of your vision and ocular health.

 Normal Tension Glaucoma »